Ohio Life Laws:

 Ohio law permits an adult to create a declaration (living will) indicating his or her wishes regarding the use or continuation or withholding or withdrawal of life-sustaining treatment when in a terminal condition or permanently unconscious state and can no longer make informed decisions.
 O.R.C.
 2133.08 and 2133.09 permits a guardian or certain relatives to authorize the use or continuation or withholding or withdrawal of life-sustaining treatment when the patient is in a terminal condition or permanently unconscious state, can no longer make informed decisions, and does not have a declaration or durable power of attorney for health care.

-PLEASE NOTE: This is only a brief summary of Ohio statutes, administrative regulations, and case law on selected life issues.
-In addition to state law, there are federal laws and rules as well as local ordinances and regulations.
+PLEASE NOTE: This is a summary of pro-life Ohio statutes, administrative regulations, and case law on selected life issues.
+In addition to state law, there are federal laws and regulations as well as local ordinances to consider.
+For a comprehensive list of pro-life laws and regulations in Ohio please contact Ohio Right to Life.